 smoking, and regular health

-screening with your doctor are all crucial.
+check-ups with your doctor are all essential too.

 References